Matt-Eva/intro-to-hash-tables/README.md

 # Intro to Hash Tables

 Hash tables (also known as hash maps) are a commonly used data structure that appear in many programming languages and solutions to algorithmic problems.
 If you've started learning a programming language, you've likely already used a hash table.
-Data structures like dictionaries in Python, hashes in Ruby, and objects, maps, and sets in JavaScript are all implemented as hash tables.
+Data structures like dictionaries and sets in Python, hashes in Ruby, and objects, maps, and sets in JavaScript are all implemented as hash tables.

 ## But What is a Hash Table?